Can a will be changed?

 6. Make a note of dates and reasons for the changes

-7. Decide whether to seek professional assistance or use a template-based service
+7. People often decide whether to seek professional assistance or use a template-based service.

 How LawConnect can help

-Changing a will is an important decision, and it's common to feel uncertain about whether you're taking the right approach.
+Changing a will is a decision people often approach carefully, and it is common to feel uncertain about the approach being taken.
 Many people find it helpful to understand their options before committing to a course of action.

 LawConnect provides personalised legal information through our AI legal assistant.
 You can ask questions about how to change a will, what a codicil is, or explore the differences between various methods of updating your will.
 Our AI can help you understand general legal information and the range of options that may be available to you.

-However, it's important to know that only a licensed lawyer can provide legal advice tailored to your specific circumstances.
-If your situation involves complex family dynamics, significant assets, or concerns about potential disputes, professional advice becomes even more valuable.
+Only a licensed lawyer can provide legal advice tailored to specific circumstances.
+Where a situation involves complex family dynamics, significant assets, or concerns about potential disputes, people often find professional advice helpful.

-If you'd like to speak with a lawyer about your particular situation, we can connect you with licensed will and estate lawyers who can assess your circumstances and guide you through the process.
-This combination of legal information and professional support can help you make decisions with confidence and reduce the risk of future complications.
+For those who would like to speak with a lawyer about a particular situation, LawConnect can connect people with licensed will and estate lawyers who generally review circumstances and explain the processes involved.
+This combination of legal information and professional support is something people often find assists with decision-making and may reduce the likelihood of future complications.

 Not sure what to ask?